The Dark and the Windows “Remote/Local” Wipe

 Pre Solution:

-Unlink the OneDrive Account before Wiping the device, to make sure it isn’t going to end up in the Windows.Old folder after the wipe!
+Unlink the OneDrive Account before Wiping the device to ensure it doesn’t end up in the Windows.Old folder after the wipe!

 Post Solution: